google/WebFundamentals/src/content/en/fundamentals/primers/service-workers/lifecycle.md

     * On functional events such as `push` and `sync`, unless there's been an update check within the previous 24 hours.
     * On calling `.register()` *only if* the service worker URL has changed.
-* The caching headers on the service worker script are respected (up to 24 hours) when fetching updates.
-We're going to make this opt-in behaviour, as it catches people out.
-You probably want a `max-age` of 0 on your service worker script.
+* <strike>The caching headers on the service worker script are respected (up to 24 hours) when fetching updates.
+We're going to make this opt-in behavior, as it catches people out.
+You probably want a `max-age` of 0 on your service worker script.</strike>
+Note: Most browsers, including Chrome 68 and later, now default to [ignoring caching headers](/web/updates/2018/06/fresher-sw) when making update checks.
 * Your service worker is considered updated if it's byte-different to the one the browser already has.
 (We're extending this to include imported scripts/modules too.)